-The internal microphone amplifier of the SMxx features an adjustable gain setting.
+The internal microphone amplifier of the AM100 features an adjustable gain setting.
 Adjustment of the pre-amp gain is rarely needed, since the system has a wide (linear) dynamic range.
-However, if you wish to connect an external signal source which operates at much higher signal levels than the standard microphone, you can choose adjust the internal preamp gain, by choosing between 0 dB and +20 dB (default).
-Note that recalibration may be needed when changing the pre-amp gain, even if the device adjusts the displayed level range automatically.
-With the standard microphone, this setting should be +20 dB.
+However, if you wish to connect an external signal source which operates at much higher signal levels than the standard microphone, you can choose adjust the internal pre-amp gain, by choosing between two ranges: HI and LO (default).
+We recommend switching to the HI range when doing high-level (impulsive) sound measurements higher than 115 dB.

-Different models of the SMxx ship with different microphone/preamp types.
-Each microphone model has its specific underrange/overload limits in each of the two measuring ranges (0 and +20 dB).
+Different models of the AM100 may ship with different microphone/preamp types.
+Each microphone model has its specific underrange/overload limits in each of the two measuring ranges (LO and HI).
 By selecting the correct type of microphone here, the parameters of the device are set to the right values.